-2.5.5 PCI Express x4 slot & PCI Express x1 slot
+2.5.5 PCI Express x1 slot

-This motherboard supports PCI Express x4 and PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
+This motherboard supports PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
 Refer to the figure below for the location of the slot.

-2.5.6 Two PCI Express x16 slots
+2.5.6 PCI Express x16 slots

-This motherboard supports two NVIDIA® SLITM-ready PCI Express x16 graphic cards that comply with PCI Express specifications.
+This motherboard has three PCI Express x16 slots that support PCI Express x16 graphic cards complying with the PCI Express specifications.
 Refer to the figure below for the location of the slots.